 You can add flax meal into pretty much any baked good for a nutritional boost.
 There are a few ways to do this: Either replace half to one cup of flour with flax meal; substitute an egg with a tablespoon of flax and three tablespoons of water mixed together; or replace every tablespoon of margarine, butter, or oil with three tablespoons of flax meal.

-2. Add flax milk or flaxseed to smoothies
+2. Add flax milk or ground flaxseed to smoothies

 No matter which option you choose, flax is a foolproof smoothie add-in—just dump a small amount of milk or seeds into your blender and you’re good to go.
 (There’s no need to grind the seeds first in this case, as the blender will do it for you.)
 Youkilis likes to use them in place of the chia seeds in her Blueberry Pie Smoothie, but since they’re pretty neutral in flavor, you can add them to any blend.